Voluntaryist Empathizing with and Addressing the American Democratic Socialist Perspective

 But let’s explore why the Socialist might justifiably fear any institutions allowed the power to protect, judge, and even punish.
 Most entities’ primary goals include reproduction and growth.
 So yes, it is conceivable that a PSO might want to “take over” by either buying out their competition or even creating an army.

 What would stop them?
 There are many factors that virtually guarantee the cost-to-benefit ratio for a PSO to initiate force in a Free Market are so high that it literally would not ever happen.
-Here is an in-depth conversation on that topic: https://clearsay.net/without-government-warlords-take-over/.
+If you wish to go deeper on that subtopic, here is an in-depth exploration: https://clearsay.net/without-government-warlords-take-over/.

 – In the desert, one may prefer a cup of water to a diamond.